Skip to Main Content

 Indian Claims Commission Decisions

-ProQuest Indian Claims Insight
+ProQuest Indian Claims Insight (available on campus or remotely with ASURITE)

 This ProQuest database includes claims presented to Congress and/or brought before the Court of Claims before 1948 through the present, legislative histories and congressional publications directly related to Indian claims including congressional publications indexed by docket numbers, important Supreme Court decisions, and maps.
-It is available on campus and remotely with an ASURITE password.

 Databases